 Definition and usefulness of the aminogram

 An amino acid profile is a detailed representation of the amino acid composition of a protein or protein mixture.
-It identifies the relative proportions of amino acids, whether essential (those the human body cannot synthesize) or non-essential (those produced by the body).
-Used to assess the nutritional quality of proteins, the amino acid profile is an indispensable tool in many sectors such as food research, supplement formulation, and animal health.
+It allows for the identification of the relative proportions of amino acids, whether essential (those that the human body cannot synthesize) or non-essential (produced by the body).
+Used to assess the nutritional quality of proteins, the amino acid profile is an indispensable tool in many sectors, such as food research, supplement formulation, and animal health.

-The amino acid profile is particularly relevant for determining whether a protein source contains all the essential amino acids needed for the body to function properly.
-For example, it is widely used in the dietary supplement industry to formulate products rich in specific amino acids such as BCAAs (leucine, isoleucine, and valine), which are essential for muscle synthesis.
+The amino acid profile is particularly relevant for determining whether a protein source contains all the essential amino acids necessary for the proper functioning of the body.
+For example, it is widely used in the dietary supplement industry to formulate products rich in specific amino acids such as BCAAs (leucine, isoleucine, and valine), which are essential for muscle protein synthesis.

 Structure of an aminogram